 Their body is longer and less bulky than the Applehead, but still not as thin as the modern Wedge Siamese.
 Their balanced look makes them an incredibly beautiful feline specimen, which explains why they became so popular in the ‘50s and ‘60s.

-Modern breeders are starting to make an effort at returning this look, so visit the Old Style Siamese Cat Club you’re in the UK and PREOSSIA if you’re in the USA.
+Modern breeders are starting to make an effort to return this look, so visit the Old Style Siamese Cat Club if you’re in the UK and PREOSSIA if you’re in the USA.

 Modern Siamese Cats

 When Siamese cats were introduced to Western societies, they quickly became fashionable pets.
-Since then, modern variants have been created that differ to the traditional types in terms of their physical appearances.
+Since then, modern variants have been created that differ from the traditional types in terms of their physical appearances.

-The bodies of modern Siamese cats are longer and thinner than the traditional types.
+The bodies of modern Siamese cats are longer and thinner than traditional ones.
 Modern Siamese varieties love to talk.
 If you bring home one of these cuties, you should expect to hear their loud and distinct meows throughout the day as it follows you everywhere around the house.

 Years of selective breeding between the 1960s and 1980s have created the Wedge and light-colored types of Siamese cats.
 The physical appearance of these cats differs significantly from the traditional types, as breeders chased a specific aesthetic.

-While their appearances are different, modern Siamese cats have the personality traits that all Siamese cats are known for: intelligent, affectionate, needy behavior, gentle and talkative.
+While their appearances differ, modern Siamese cats have the personality traits that all Siamese cats are known for such as intelligence, affectionate, needy behavior, gentle and talkative.

 4. Wedge Siamese Cats

 Getting their name from the wedge-like shape of their head, these cats are the most extreme type of Siamese cat you’ll find.
-Their physical appearance is very different to the traditional types of Siamese cats.
-They have a lean and muscular body with long legs, thin tail and wide ears that sit on top of a sharp, long face with slightly slanted eyes.
+Their physical appearance is very different from the traditional types of Siamese cats.
+They have a lean and muscular body with long legs, thin tails and wide ears that sit on top of a sharp, long face with slightly slanted eyes.

 They are also the loudest type of Siamese cat, just ask any owner of a Wedge Siamese and they’ll tell you all about their cat’s chit-chat!
 So it’s normal to hear them meow a lot throughout the day.